root-project/web/for_developers/continuous_integration-testing/githubactions.md

 Note that no further setup is needed.
 It takes **about 20-30 minutes** for the new runner to come online.

+To subsequently remove a runner, run `ai-kill githubci-lcgapp-XX`.

 ### Adding a script to clean old containers

 The following is intended as an example to show how to change behavior of the